stringparser/gulp-runtime/README.md

  var runtime = require('gulp-runtime');
 ```

-When all tasks are fished a prompt will appear (or press enter).
+When all tasks are done a prompt will appear (or press enter).

 ```bash
 [13:07:50] Starting 'default'...